Corruption in Mauritius: Lottotech revenge scam

 In September 2013, journalist Stellio Antonio, who worked as public affairs manager of lottery company Lottotech, was arrested by Mauritian police following allegations made by Teemal Gokool.
 In January 2021, Antonio was acquitted as Gokool confessed in court that local police inspector Rajaram had coerced him to make false allegations against Antonio as an act of revenge.
 For several years prior to his arrest, Antonio had published articles which were critical of the Police des Jeux (Gambling Police), some of which led to the punitive transfer of police officer Rajaram.
-In 2013, Gokool had alleged that Antonio approached him as part of a Rs 28.3 Millions scam whereby Gokool would claim the prize after pretending to have lost the winning ticket.
+In 2013, Gokool had alleged that Antonio approached him as part of a Rs 28.3 million scam whereby Gokool would claim the prize after pretending to have lost the winning ticket.

 Fraud Campus, Université Marron, EIILM, UoM and Rajesh Jeetah

-Since 2007, tertiary education minister (Labour Party) Rajesh Jeetah's brother Sunil had been the sole owner of the Eastern Institute for Integrated Learning in Management (EIILM)'s campus in Mauritius.
+Since 2007, the tertiary education minister (Labour Party) Rajesh Jeetah's brother Sunil had been the sole owner of the Eastern Institute for Integrated Learning in Management (EIILM)'s campus in Mauritius.
 It operated as a private fee-paying university for several years.
 Hundreds of students graduated from the EIILM's campus in Mauritius.
 However, the University Grants Commission of India does not recognize Indian universities that are located outside Indian territory.
 A number of universities have denied EIILM's degree programmes and its graduates' entry into postgraduate programmes, as their qualifications were not recognised outside EIILM's realm.
 In Parliament, Minister Jeetah persistently denied that EIILM's activities had been illegal, defending his brother's institution as being totally independent from the original Sikkim-based EIILM.
-The former vice-chancellor (VC) of the University of Mauritius (UoM), R. Rughooputh also revealed that his contract had been unduly terminated for his refusal to support Rajesh Jeetah's ambition to grow the number of foreign universities based in Mauritius.
+The former vice-chancellor (VC) of the University of Mauritius (UoM), R. Rughooputh, also revealed that his contract had been unduly terminated for his refusal to support Rajesh Jeetah's ambition to grow the number of foreign universities based in Mauritius.
 In 2014, Jeetah even promoted the Ugandan branch of the Open University of Mauritius, which he claimed would be quality assured by British education authorities.
 The scandal became known locally as "Université Marron" (or Fraud Campus).
 Following official protests by the University Grants Commission (UGC) of India, and after Navin Ramgoolam's Labour (PTr) lost the 2014 general elections to its rival MSM, the Tertiary Education Commission (TEC) of Mauritius withdrew its support for the Mauritian campus of EIILM in December 2015.
 The uncertain fate of the hundreds of graduates of EIILM (Mauritius) and other illegal campuses remains unresolved.